Multinational state: Malaysia

 When it was formed on 16 September 1963, Malaysia comprised four independent, self-governing nations: Malaya, Singapore, Sabah, and Sarawak.
 In 1965, Singapore seceded from the federation.
 Today, Malaya, Sabah, and Sarawak each have their own ethnic majority.
-Generally, however, Malaysia is considered to have three major ethnic groups: Bumiputeras (Malays, Orang Asal, and Peranakans), Chinese, and Indians.
-The Iban people are the majority in Sarawak, while Sabah is dominated by the Kadazan-Dusun, Murut, and Bajau peoples.
-Malay is the primary national language, followed by English.
+Generally, however, Malaysia is considered to have three major groups: Bumiputeras (Malays, Orang Asli, various native tribes of the Borneo states, and Peranakans), ethnic Chinese, and ethnic Indians.
+While the Malays make up the majority of population in the country, the Ibans for Sarawak and the Kadazan-Dusun, Murut, and Sama-Bajau peoples for Sabah are dominant in their respective states.
+Malay is the primary official and national language, followed by English.
 In Sabah and Sarawak, English is the official language, although many locals speak a dialect of Malay.